 Infertility in Men

-Surgery may also be done to reverse a vasectomy.
-This reversal is not always successful.
+Surgery may be done to repair a varicocele, correct an obstruction, or reverse a vasectomy.

-ART involves using human sperm and eggs or embryos in a lab to help with conception.
+ART uses sperm and eggs or embryos in a lab to help with conception.
 The eggs and sperm can be from you and your partner or donated.
-ART methods include:
+Methods are:

 Reproductive Facts—American Society for Reproductive Medicine

 Sex & U—the Society of Obstetricians and Gynaecologists of Canada

 Infertility in men.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/infertility-in-men-23.
 Accessed November 11, 2021.